 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-A document that details the original results of research projects.
-The structure of this type of article typically contains the following sections: title, abstract, key words, introduction, theoretical framework, methodology, analysis and discussion of results, conclusions, and references.
-Authors are encouraged to include graphic aides.
+Defined as a document that details the original results of research projects.
+The structure of this type of article typically contains the following sections: title, abstract, keywords, introduction, theoretical framework, methodology, analysis and discussion of results, conclusions, and references.
+Authors are encouraged to include graphic aids.